-Section of Crown Land Manage- ment Act 2016 Lease and licence requirements 2.19, 3.17 Secondary interests over dedicated or reserved Crown land The Minister or Council may issue a secondary interest where they are satisfied it is in the public interest and would not be likely to materially harm use of the land for the purposes for which it is dedicated or reserved.
-2.18 Special provisions relating to Minister's powers over dedicated or reserved Crown land The Minister may grant a lease, licence, permit, easement or right of way over dedicated or reserved Crown land for a facility or infrastructure, or any other purpose the Minister thinks fit.
-Before doing so, the Minister must consult the Crown land manager or the relevant government agency if the land is used, occupied or administered by an agency or the Minister to whom that agency is responsible.
+2.19, 3.17 Secondary interests over dedicated or reserved Crown land The Minister or Council may issue a secondary interest where they are satisfied it is in the public interest and would not be likely to materially harm use of the land for the purposes for which it is dedicated or reserved.

+2.18 Special provisions relating to Minister's powers over dedicated or The Minister may grant a lease, licence, permit, easement or right of way over dedicated or reserved Crown land for a facility or infrastructure, or any other purpose the Minister thinks fit.
+Before doing so, the Minister must consult the Crown land manager or the reserved Crown land relevant government agency if the land is used, occupied or administered by an agency or the Minister to whom that agency is responsible.
 If the land is to be used or occupied under the relevant interest for any purpose except a purpose for which it is currently dedicated or reserved, a notice is to be published specifying the purposes for which the land is to be used or occupied under the relevant interest, and be satisfied that it is in the public interest to grant the relevant interest.